-Head of Programme Delivery

-Communication Programme Manager

-Programme Manager - Conservation and Land Management

-Programme Office Manager

-Science Programme Manager
+Head of Moors for the Future Communication Programme Manager Programme Manager - Conservation and Land Management Programme Office Manager Science Programme Manager

 With additional support from Programme Administrator and Administration Officers and GIS Officers.
-It is hoped to appoint a part-time Business Development Officer to support business development work in 2020/21.
+It is still hoped to appoint Business Development Officer support in 2021/22.